-Morgan Stanley set to spin off Discover Card unit
+Morgan Stanley provided details on its plan to spin off the Discover credit card business.

 On March 23, 2007, Morgan Stanley announced long-anticipated plans to spin off its Discover credit card unit in an initial public offering.
 Plans for a spin off of Discover were first shared in December 2006.